 Parquet flooring is a classic - it brings style and luxury to any interior.
 It allows various fitting designs and it can also accommodate additional elements such as figures, borders and edging of a different type of wood.

-The installation of parquetry, however, is not as easy as some other types of wood flooring.
+The installation of parquet flooring, however, is not as easy as some other types of wood floors.

 Wooden floors of any kind should be installed only, after all, the “wet” work – concrete, drywall, masonry, painting are completely dry and finished.
 Anything that could possibly cause increased moisture levels must be taken care of before even considering parquet floor installation - for example, if you have a plumbing problem you better fix it now.